northeastern-datalab/anyk-code/README.md

 - `path_optimization`: If the query specified in the json file has a path structure, then turning this on may boost performance.

+## Synthetic data generator

+The produced jar contains a generator for synthetic data in the `data/` package.
+It creates ternary relations of size $n$, where the first two columns are intended for joins, while the third column encodes tuple weight.
+The tuples of every relation are always distinct.
+We parameterize our generator across three dimensions.
+- We generate different join distributions by controlling the values that populate the first two columns.
+  - For a Uniform distribution, we draw integers in $[0 \ldots d]$ uniformly at random with replacement for some given value $d$, which defaults to $n / 10$.
+  - For a Gaussian distribution, we round to integers the values drawn with a mean of $0$ and a given standard deviation, which defaults to $n / 10$.

+- We generate different weight distributions.
+  - For a Uniform distribution, we draw real numbers from $[0, w)$ where $w$ defaults to $10^4$.
+  - For a Gaussian distribution, we take as input the mean and the standard deviation, which default to $0$ and $1$ respectively.
+  - For a Lexicographic distribution, we ensure that the tuples of the first relation are always prioritized in the ranking and in the case of ties, the same happens with tuples of the second relation, and so on.

+- We generate different query patterns by changing the names of the columns, assuming that two columns join if and only if they have the same name.
+    Our generator supports path, star, and simple cycle patterns.

+Example usage:

+    java -cp target/any-k-1.0.jar data.BinaryRandomPattern -q "path" -n 200 -l 3 -dom 100 -w uniform -o Synthetic_data/inputs/example.in

+The above will create a 3-path instance with 3 binary relations of size 200, drawn uniformly at random from a domain of size 100 and weights also drawn uniformly.
+The input file will be saved in `Synthetic_data/inputs/` (the directory needs to be created beforehand).

+To instead create a 4-star pattern with Gaussian domain values and a lexicographic ranking:

+    java -cp target/any-k-1.0.jar data.BinaryGaussPattern -q "star" -n 200 -l 4 -w lex -o Synthetic_data/inputs/example.in

+By default, the relations are all written in the same file, in a format used by some classes under `experiments`.
+If instead you want to create a different file per relation use the `-mf` flag.
+This will also remove headers and footers.

+    java -cp target/any-k-1.0.jar data.BinaryRandomPattern -q "path" -n 200 -l 3 -dom 100 -w uniform -o example.csv -mf

+The above will produce 3 different files: `example_1.in`, `example_2.csv`, `example_3.csv`

+## Inequality-join to Equi-join Converter
+The repository also contains tools to transform a join that may contain a DNF of join conditions to an equi-join over (polylogarithmically) larger relations.

+Example Usage:

+    java -cp target/any-k-1.0.jar factorization.Equijoin_Converter -i src/main/resources/reddit -q QR1 -l 3

+The above takes as an input a small sample of the Reddit dataset and a 3-path query "QR1" that contains inequality predicates (defined in `src/main/java/factorization/Equijoin_Converter`), and produces in the standard output new relations that join with equality predicates using new columns V1, V2, ...

 ## Reproducibility of Experiments
 The repository contains detailed description for reproducing the experimental results reported in our research papers: